paser-group/continuous-secsoft/ssp-spr26/project/README.md

 - Create a function that automatically takes the three TEXT files as input from Task-2
 - Create a function that automatically determines if the three TEXT files showcase a difference in data elements and their requirements.
 If there is at least one difference, then the output of the function is going to be the [controls](https://kubescape.io/docs/controls/) available as part of [Kubescape](https://github.com/kubescape/kubescape/blob/master/docs/getting-started.md#usage) that map to these differences.
 If there are no differences, then just report 'NO DIFFERENCES FOUND' in a TEXT file.
 The output is going to be a TEXT file with two possible content:
     - `NO DIFFERENCES FOUND` or
     - the [controls](https://kubescape.io/docs/controls/) of Kubescape that map to the identified differences.
+You can do this mapping manually or using an automated approach, such as an LLM.
 - Create a function that executes the Kubescape tool from the command line on `project-yamls.zip` based on the content of the TEXT file.
 If the TEXT file only contains `NO DIFFERENCES FOUND` then run the Kubescape tool with all controls available.
 Otherwise, run the tool only on the controls that are in the TEXT file.
 The output of this function will be a [pandas dataframe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) object with the scan results from the tool.
 - Create a function that generates a comma separated value (CSV) file with the following headers:
 `FilePath`, `Severity`, `Control name`, `Failed resources`, `All Resources`, `Compliance score`.
 The output of the function will be a CSV file with these five headers.
 The data for these fields will come from the function you created above.